GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 #### 8. How to use macOS Big Sur 11?
    Please make sure that your OpenCore has been updated to version 0.6.1 or above, and all kexts have been updated to the latest version.
 Set Kernel > Quirks > DisableLinkeditJettison in Config.plist to `Ture/Yes`.
 #### 9. Why enable Secure Boot and SIP?
-   First, starting from Monterey, no updates will be provided to Macs with T2 chips that do not have secure boot enabled, so we need to turn on the secure boot feature and modify the OC's SecureBootModel and DmgLoading two settings.*(Note: If you use an iMac19,1 or iMac19,2 SMBIOS that does not contain a T2 chip, you can also choose to disable Secure Boot, please synchronously modify the configuration file Misc > Security > SecureBootModel to `Disabled`, DmgLoading to `Any`.)*<br>
+   First, starting from Monterey, no updates will be provided to Macs with T2 chips that do not have secure boot enabled, so we need to turn on the secure boot feature and modify the OC's SecureBootModel and DmgLoading two settings.*(Note: If you use an iMac19,1 or iMac19,2 SMBIOS that does not contain a T2 chip, you can also choose to disable Secure Boot, please modify Misc > Security > SecureBootModel to `Disabled` in the Config.plist.)*<br>
    Second, starting from Big Sur, updates may not be detected if SIP is not enabled.
 In order to ensure normal detection of system updates, it is necessary to modify the csr-active-config setting to enable SIP.
 After enabling the AllowToggleSip option, you can quickly switch SIP on the boot selection interface.
 If the update cannot be detected after updating this OC, you can try to open SIP again in the boot selection interface to solve the problem (the brackets will mark the status, Enable is on, and Disable is off).<br>
    For details, refer to the instructions in the [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/extras/monterey.html#ota-updates).
 #### 10. Why need to modify the configuration to use Catalina?
    Starting from OpenCore 0.7.2, earlier APFS drivers will not be loaded (for security reasons), which will cause systems lower than Big Sur 11.0 to fail to boot.
-If you want to boot Catalina or earlier systems, please Modify the MinDate and MinVersion under the configuration file UEFI > APFS to `-1`, please refer to the document in [OC 0.7.2 version](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.7.2) for details.
+If you want to boot Catalina or earlier systems, please Modify the MinDate and MinVersion under UEFI > APFS to `-1` in the Config.plist, please refer to the document in [OC 0.7.2 version](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.7.2) for details.
 #### 11. Why have to customize the USB ports?
    Starting from macOS Big Sur 11.3.1, the system will invalidate XhciPortLimit, so that even if the USBInjectAll kext is loaded, more than 15 USB ports cannot be loaded correctly.
 You can search for the USB customization tutorial by yourself or refer to [OpenCore Post Install](https://dortania.github.io/OpenCore-Post-Install/usb/) Tutorial for customizing USB mapping.
 Or go to [Advanced Usage](#advanced-usage) to see how to use my customized USB mapping.
 #### 12. Why does the boot time take longer after the Monterey upgrade?